Winnipeg, MB

 Our analysis of UManitoba:

-A student taking student loans for all 4 years of medical school at UManitoba, including tuition, fees, locally adjusted cost of living expenses, incidentals, and interest, can expect to have total student loans of $185,969.
+A student taking student loans for all 4 years at UManitoba, including tuition, fees, locally adjusted cost of living expenses, incidentals, and interest, can expect to have total student loans of $185,969.
 Estimate repayment with the SDN School Loan Repayment Calculator.

 Cost of Living: Equal to National Average

-The cost of living at UManitoba is approximately equal to the average cost of living at medical schools nationwide.
-While planning your finances, you can expect typical expenses comparable to most medical institutions.
+The cost of living at UManitoba is approximately equal to the average cost of living at similar schools nationwide.
+While planning your finances, you can expect typical expenses comparable to most institutions.

 Environment